 Warning: Be sure to use the same TM\MAD for both the System and Image datastore.
+When combining different transfer modes, check the section below.

 Additional Configuration

 - CONVERT: yes (default) or no. If DRIVER is set on the image datastore, this option controls whether the images in different formats are internally converted into the DRIVER format on import. - QCOW2\OPTIONS: Custom options for the qemu-img clone action.
 The qcow2 drivers are a specialization of the shared drivers to work with the qcow2 format for disk images.
 Images are created and through the qemu-img command using the original image as backing file.
 Custom options can be sent to qemu-img clone action through the variable QCOW2\OPTIONS in /var/lib/one/remotes/tm/tmrc.